+Details about the impacts to Ezra T. Clark Park with the Farmington State Street Option are described in Section 4.5.2.2 Public Parks and Recreation Areas.
 In the north segment, the Farmington State Street Option would have a use with greater-than-de minimis impact to Ezra T. Clark Park.
 This use would affect contributing features of the park including the parking lot, pavilion, and historical monument and would require the full property acquisition of the park parcel from Farmington City.
-Appropriate mitigation measures would be determined between UDOT and Farmington City if this option was included in the preferred Action Alternative.
+Appropriate mitigation measures would be determined between UDOT and Farmington City if this option was included in the selected alternative.